techieeliot/michael-scott-paper/README.md

 <img width="884" alt="Screen Shot 2022-01-28 at 10 13 26 AM" src="https://user-images.githubusercontent.com/19453294/151582059-148692d3-72f5-4a87-821b-d5aa8820cce0.png">

-After state for the content is setup, then I could pull that content into the page and use the left sidebar to select a section and change the contents of that section using the editable sections or the right side bar options of uploading an image or adding color to the background.
+After state for the content is setup, then I could pull that content into the page and use the left sidebar to select a section and change the contents of that section using the editable sections on the right side bar options of uploading an image or adding color to the background.
 With content in the sections, I would research and select a WYSIWYG editor to include in the editable content sections.

 The final step would include allowing the user to preview the website, which would take some further thought as I arrived at that part.
 But, I can imagine that I'd disable the editable component sections and set the menus to no longer display.
 Most of these next steps are laid out in my open issues in GitHub.